Skip to main content

 Three people stand outdoors holding protest signs criticizing surveillance, abductions, and genocide, with trees and buildings in the background.

-Protesters demonstrate outside a talk by tech entrepreneur Peter Thiel at The Commonwealth Club on Monday, Sept.
-15. | Source: Noah Berger for The Standard
+Protesters demonstrate Sept.
+15 outside a talk by tech entrepreneur Peter Thiel at the Commonwealth Club. | Source: Noah Berger for The Standard

-A series of “off-the-record” lectures on the Antichrist, hosted by tech billionaire Peter Thiel, has everyone wondering what the hell is going on inside.
+A series of off-the-record lectures on the Antichrist, hosted by tech billionaire Peter Thiel, has everyone wondering what the hell is going on inside.

 “You are in violation of the clear off the record [policy] we implemented and reiterated many times.
 Your ticket is revoked without refund,” Stephens said.